2022 Indiana elections: State House of Representatives

-Secretary of State
+Secretary of state

-In 2021, Republican Holli Sullivan was appointed to the 62nd Secretary of State of Indiana by Governor Eric Holcomb.
+In 2021, Republican Holli Sullivan was appointed to the 62nd secretary of state of Indiana by Governor Eric Holcomb.

 Treasurer

-Incumbent Republican State Treasurer Kelly Mitchell is ineligible to run for re-election for a third term in office due to term limits.
+Incumbent Republican state treasurer Kelly Mitchell was ineligible to run for re-election for a third term in office due to term limits.

 Auditor

-Incumbent Republican State Auditor Tera Klutz is running for re-election.
-She will be running against Democratic ZeNai Brooks and Libertarian 2018 candidate John Schick.
+Incumbent Republican state auditor Tera Klutz ran for re-election.
+She ran against Democratic ZeNai Brooks and Libertarian 2018 candidate John Schick.